On Goren-Oort stratification for quaternionic Shimura varieties: Integral canonical models of quaternionic Shimura varieties

 \subsection{Twisted Partial Frobenius}

-The action of the twisted partial Frobenius and its compatibility with the GO-strata description will be the key to later applications in \cite{tian-xiao2}.
-We start with the action of the twisted partial Frobenius on the universal abelian scheme $\bfA'_{\tilde \ttS} = \bfA'_{\tilde \ttS, K'}$ over the unitary Shimura variety $\bfSh_{K'}(G_{\tilde \ttS}')$.
+The action of the twisted partial Frobenius and its compatibility with the GO-strata description will be important to later applications in \cite{tian-xiao2}.
+We first define the twisted partial Frobenius on the universal abelian scheme $\bfA'_{\tilde \ttS} = \bfA'_{\tilde \ttS, K'}$ over the unitary Shimura variety $\bfSh_{K'}(G_{\tilde \ttS}')$.

 Fix $\gothp \in \Sigma_p$.
 We define an action of $\sigma_\gothp $ on $\Sigma_{E,\infty}$ as follows: for $\tilde\tau\in \Sigma_{E,\infty}$, we put